MaciejPotas/Tadaima/README.md

 ### Extra Features
 - **Python Script Execution**: The application supports running extra python scripts for additional quizes.

-Sure, here is an expanded section on the script execution feature, focusing on how it supports running extra scripts for additional functionality, allowing for extensibility and customization.

-Script Execution
-The Tadaima application supports running additional scripts, providing a powerful mechanism for extensibility and customization.
-This feature allows users to enhance the application's capabilities by executing custom scripts and integrating them seamlessly into the existing workflow.
-The script execution functionality is managed by the ScriptRunner class, which handles the intricacies of running scripts, sending inputs, and processing outputs.

-Key Features
+-
-Flexible Script Support: The application can run any script, typically Python, that adheres to the input/output requirements.
+Flexible Script Support: The application can run any script, Python, that adheres to the input/output requirements.
 Interactive Execution: Users can interact with the running scripts in real-time, sending inputs and receiving outputs dynamically.
 Extensibility: Custom scripts can be added to extend the application's functionality without modifying the core application code.
 Seamless Integration: The output from the scripts can be displayed within the application interface, making it easy to incorporate script results into the user experience.